 When to Use Image Generation

 AI image generation shines when you need speed and flexibility.
 Instead of searching for stock photos or waiting for design resources, you can generate custom visuals on demand.
+Common professional use cases include:- Presentations: Create custom illustrations or diagrams to visualize complex concepts.

 - Marketing & Social Media: Generate unique, on-brand visuals for posts, ads, or blog headers.